svenkubiak/mangooio/mangooio-core/src/main/documentation/docs/documentation.md

     http://localhost:8080

-[IMPORTANT]
-Using hot-compiling in dev mode
+> ## Using hot-compiling in dev mode
-====
-When in dev mode mangoo I/O supports hot-compiling.
-This means, that when you change a source file in your IDE of choice the changes are available more or less instantly (in most cases in less than a second).
+> When in dev mode mangoo I/O supports hot-compiling.
+This means, that when you change a source file in your IDE
+> of choice the changes are available more or less instantly (in most cases in less than a second).
-As mangoo I/O relies on Java 8, it is important that the files are compiled with the correct flags specific to Java 8.
+> As mangoo I/O relies on Java 8, it is important that the files are compiled with the correct flags specific to Java 8.
-To be more precise, mangoo I/O relies on the parameter flag that enables easy lookup of method parameters.
+> To be more precise, mangoo I/O relies on the parameter flag that enables easy lookup of method parameters.
+>

-If you are using *Eclipse*, please make sure that you have checked the following option: + Settings -> Compiler -> Check "Store information about method parameter (usable via reflection)"
+> If you are using *Eclipse*, please make sure that you have checked the following option: +
+> Settings -> Compiler -> Check "Store information about method parameter (usable via reflection)"
+>

-If you are using *IntelliJ*, please make sure that you have checked the following option: + Settings -> Java Compiler -> Add additional line parameters: -> "-parameters" (without the qoutes)
+> If you are using *IntelliJ*, please make sure that you have checked the following option: +
+> Settings -> Java Compiler -> Add additional line parameters: -> "-parameters" (without the qoutes)
+>

-If you don't do this, mangoo I/O won't pass request parameters to your controller when in dev mode.
+> If you don't do this, mangoo I/O won't pass request parameters to your controller when in dev mode.
+>

-This is only required in dev mode, as compilation in all other modes is done via Maven and the correct flags are set via the Maven compiler plugin.
+> This is only required in dev mode, as compilation in all other modes is done via Maven
+> and the correct flags are set via the Maven compiler plugin.

 ## Basic structure of a mangoo I/O application